Undline/ForestFox/readme.md

 - **Card Section** -> This is another UI element that is really meant for web view.
 This element creates a custom section that contains three cards and has it's own background widget.

-- **Item Grid** -> This element is a collection of cards and should be used in places where users are expected to choose an item(s).
+- **Shopping Grid** -> This element is a collection of cards and should be used in places where users are expected to choose an item(s).
 This also comes with the cart widget that can keep track of items selected (if you are able to select more than one).

+- **Article** -> This element is meant to produce long form text.
+It has header widget for things like titles, section headers for items that note a subject as well as paragraph widgets. *I am debating on if I should make this a book element instead and add items such as chapters...*

+- **Documentation** -> This is just like the article element except it adds hyperlink widgets as well as table of contents.
+You also have the ability to add images, video and blueprints (maps)

+- **Graph** -> This element is meant to display different graph types such as line, chart, pie, scatter and candles.
+This should have a canvas (so you can draw these shapes), as well as checkbox widgets, header widget, legend and bubble widget (so you can see detailed information when you hover over a data point)

+- **Custom** -> I think this one is going to get abused but this is a element that M3L defined.
+Inside the M3L you need to define not only the widgets that you need, but also window resizing events since the GSS cannot anticipate what is or is not important for this custom element.
+You will also need to define your own states if you are wanting to add undo / redo functionality as well as the ability to perform revision control.